Chiral higher-spin symmetry of the celestial twistor sphere: Chiral theories on the defects

-dynamically.
-As a result, only $\partial_z$ has non-trivial action on the scalar $\phi$, hence the theory is holomorphic and chiral.
-Note that the above action is not Lorentz invariant, as in various actions for chiral bosons available in the literature, see e.g. \cite{Sonnenschein:1988ug,Siegel:1983es}.
-(See also \cite{Arvanitakis:2022bnr} and \cite{Chen:2025xlo} for a modern take to this problem.)
-Focusing on the problem of constructing holomorphic higher-spin currents, whose classical OPE should equivalent to \eqref{eq:full-tree-OPE}, we notice that as $\Delta_{\phi}=0$, and the 2-point function has the form:
+Note that the above action is not Lorentz invariant, as in various actions for chiral bosons available in the literature, see e.g. \cite{Sonnenschein:1988ug,Siegel:1983es}.\footnote{See also \cite{Arvanitakis:2022bnr} and \cite{Chen:2025xlo} for a modern take on this problem.} As classical OPE of holomorphic higher-spin currents should give \eqref{eq:full-tree-OPE}, we consider